PostgreSQL settings

 Timezone

-All interfacesTimezone for time output and input.
+All interfacesTimezone for time input and output.

 The default value is

-Europe/Moscow.For more information, see this PostgreSQL guide
+Europe/Moscow.For more information, see the

 Track activity query size